 The SBA’s 8(a) program helps minority-owned businesses and other small businesses owned by economically disadvantaged people compete for government contracts.
 The program can also help minorities form joint ventures with established businesses through the SBA’s mentor-protege program.

-The SBA offers support for veteran-owned businesses looking for funding programs, training, and federal contracting opportunities.
+The SBA offers support for veteran-owned businesses looking for funding programs, training and federal contracting opportunities.
 The Office of Veterans Business Development is specifically devoted to veteran entrepreneurship, service-disabled veterans, active-duty service members, transitioning service members, and their dependents or survivors.

-The Veterans Business Fund nonprofit was created because of the high unemployment rates among veterans.
+The Veterans Business Fund nonprofit was created because of the high unemployment rate among veterans.
 Many veterans could become successful small business owners but lack access to startup capital or don’t qualify for a small business loan.
 Visit the website to apply for funding.

 Boots to Business (B2B) is an education and training program for veteran entrepreneurs that is offered through the SBA.
 Active-duty service members, veterans of all eras and their spouses are eligible to participate.